hyintell/COOM/README.md

 | Run and Gun      | Kill Count        | &check; | &check; | &cross; | 2500      | ATTACK         | Enemy and agent spawn locations            | ![Default](assets/images/CO_envs/run_and_gun.png)      |
 | Health Gathering | Frames Alive      | &cross; | &cross; | &check; | 2500      | SPEED          | Health kit spawn locations                 | ![Default](assets/images/CO_envs/health_gathering.png) |

+Every scenario except `Run and Gun` has 2 environments: `default` and `hard`.
+The full list of environment is the following:
+- `pitfall-default-v0` - traverse a tunnel as far as possible without falling into a pit
+- `pitfall-hard-v0` - the agent has reduced movement speed and there are more pits in the surface
+- `arms_dealer-default-v0` - collect and deliver weapons to the marked locations as fast as possible
+- `arms_dealer-hard-v0` - the map is larger and there are fewer weapons to collect
+- `hide_and_seek-default-v0` - escape and hide from enemies as long as possible
+- `hide_and_seek-hard-v0` - there are more enemies and they are faster
+- `floor_is_lava-default-v0` - keep off the laval by navigating to new platforms as they reappear at new locations
+- `floor_is_lava-hard-v0` - there are fewer platforms to stand on and their locations are in more rapid change
+- `chainsaw-default-v0` - seek out and melee as many enemies as possible
+- `chainsaw-hard-v0` - there are fewer enemies to find, and they are tougher to eliminate
+- `raise_the_roof-default-v0` - locate and press switches on the walls to raise the ceiling and avoid getting crushed
+- `raise_the_roof-hard-v0` - the ceiling is lowered faster and the switches are harder to spot
+- `run_and_gun-default-v0` - use a pistol to eliminate as many enemies as possible
+- `run_and_gun-hard-v0` - there are fewer enemies to find, and they are tougher to eliminate
+- `run_and_gun-obstacles-v0` - there are obstacles in the environment which block the agent's movement
+- `run_and_gun-green-v0` - the wall, ceiling and floor textures are green
+- `run_and_gun-resized-v0` - the agent's view height is randomized and the targets are randomly resized
+- `run_and_gun-monsters-v0` - the targets are replaced with monsters that move around and fight back
+- `run_and_gun-red-v0` - the wall, ceiling and floor textures are red
+- `run_and_gun-blue-v0` - the wall, ceiling and floor textures are blue
+- `run_and_gun-shadows-v0` - the targets are less visible due to lowered opacity
+- `health_gathering-default-v0` - collect health kits as fast as possible to stay alive
+- `health_gathering-hard-v0` - there are fewer health kits to find and the environment layout is more complex

 ## Task Sequences for Continual Learning
+To formulate a continual learning problem, we compose sequences of tasks, where each task is an environment of a scenario.
+The agent is trained on each task sequentially, without access to the previous tasks.
+The agent is continually evaluated on all tasks throughout training.
+The task sequence is considered solved if the agent achieves maximum success on all tasks.
 There are three lengths of Continual Learning task sequences in our benchmark:
-1) 8-task sequences act as the core of the benchmark
+1) 8-task sequences serve as the core of the benchmark
-2) 4-task sequences are comprised of the 2<sup>nd</sup> half of the main sequence
+2) 4-task sequences are comprised of the 2<sup>nd</sup> half of an 8-task sequence
-3) 16-task sequences concatenate two core sequences
+3) 16-task sequences combine tasks of two 8-task sequences

-We further distinguish between two sequence types: `Cross-Domain` and `Cross-Objective`.
+We further distinguish between the `Cross-Domain` and `Cross-Objective` sequences.

 ### Cross-Domain
-In the cross-domain setting, the agent is sequentially trained on modified versions of the same ViZDoom scenario.
+In the cross-domain setting, the agent is sequentially trained on modified versions of the same scenario.
 `Run and Gun` is selected as basis for this CL sequence, since out of the 8 scenarios in the benchmark, it best resembles the actual Doom game, requiring the agent to navigate the map and eliminate enemies by firing a weapon.
 The objective and the layout of the map remain the same across tasks, whereas we modify the environment in the following ways: